okekefrancis112/TrigaPay/README.md

 # TrigaPay
-This is a github repo for the Open Payment Gateway Sindi Pay
+This is a github repo for the Open Payment Gateway TrigaPay